-- Check belt tension with a tensioning gage and adjust using the motor base.
-Excess tension shortens bearing life while insufficient tension shortens belt life, can reduce fan performance and may cause vibration.
-The lowest allowable tension is that which prevents slippage under full load.
+- Check belt tension with a tensioning gage and adjust using the motor slide base.
+Excess tension shortens bearing life.
+The lowest allowable tension is that which prevents slip-page under full load.
 Belts may slip during start-up, but slipping should stop as soon as the fan reaches full speed.
-For more precise tensioning methods, consult the drive manufacturer's literature. - Recheck setscrews, rotate the drive by hand and check for rubbing, then complete the installation of the weather cover/belt guard. - Belts tend to stretch somewhat after installation.
+For more precise tensioning methods, consult the drive manufacturer's literature. - 2.
+Recheck setscrews, rotate the drive by hand and check for rubbing, then complete the installation of the belt guard. - 3.
+Belts tend to stretch somewhat after installation.
 Recheck tension after several days of operation.
-Check sheave alignment as well as setscrew and/or bushing bolt tightness
+Check sheave alignment as well as setscrew and/or bushing bolt tightness.